100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: This is the opposite of a simple logo, but it works.
 From a distance, it’s a strong ‘U’.
 It’s a rich tapestry that tells the story of a massive, diverse company.
 It’s a clever way to unify a sprawling house of brands.

-- Lesson for You: A logo with multiple meanings can be an innovative solution if your business is complex.
-Just make sure it still works as a simple shape from a distance.
+- Lesson for You: A logo with multiple meanings can be an innovative solution if your business is complex and requires a nuanced representation.
+Just ensure it still functions as a simple shape from a distance.

 69. BP